system76/docs/content/open-firmware-systems.md

 | Oryx Pro (oryp6 and newer)   | Yes           | Yes     |

 \* These models shipped with closed firmware/EC, but have since been updated to Open Firmware/EC.
 [This article](/articles/transition-firmware) can be used to move your system from closed to Open Firmware/EC.

+\*\* Thunderbolt 4 support at the firmware level is under development to allow transistion to Open Firmware.